SapirLevy95/WeatherForecast/README.md

 - error handleing from API
 - multile granularity for chart (daily & hourly)
 - typescript for modules
+- loading animation after changing location by clicking on the location icon
 - table

 ![](WeatherForecastV1.gif)